Adarsh01-code/amazon-clone/README.md

 the followingg URL ::
 Open ( https://reactjs-68f43.web.app ) to view it in the browser.

-/*Note :: This application currently is not mobile Responsive , unwanted distortion can be shown in smaller screens.*/
+**Note :: This application currently is not mobile Responsive , unwanted distortion can be shown in smaller screens.**

 The page will reload when you make changes.\
 You may also see any lint errors in the console.